-- Magnify an image. - Moving the zoom lever toward will zoom in and magnify the image.
-You can magnify images up to about 10x by continuing to hold the zoom lever. - To zoom out, move the zoom lever. toward < >.
-You can return to singleimage display by continuing to hold it. - Move the display position and switch images as needed. - To move the display position, press the < >< >< >< >> buttons. - While [ST ₽,] is displayed, you can switch to [SED ⊡] by pressing the <() > button.
-To switch to other images while zoomed. press the < 4 > < > buttons.
-Press the < >> button again to restore the original settina. - You can return to single-image display from magnified display by pressing the <MENU> button.
+1 Magnify an image.

+Moving the zoom lever toward will zoom in and magnify the image.
+You can magnify images up to about 10x by continuing to hold the zoom lever.

+- 2 Move the display position and switch images as needed. - To move the display position, press the - While [SI 12] is displayed, you can switch to [SI 12] by pressing the <(□) > button.
+To switch to other images while zoomed, press the <4>< >> buttons.
+Press the <(□) > button again to restore the original setting.

+You can return to single-image display from magnified display by pressing the MENU> button.
+Automatically play back images from a memory card as follows.
+Each image is displayed for about three seconds.